jlchan/jlchan.github.io/_pages/people.md

 ## Jesse Chan

-Assistant Professor (2016-present), Department of Computational and Applied Mathematics.
+Associate Professor, Department of Computational and Applied Mathematics.

 **Education and Other Appointments:**